parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 It is worth noting that not one of the examples on this page involved the use of a keyboard nor any other manual input device.
 I.e. none of them were "played" in the conventional sense.
-The _Sonic Pi_ program sent commands to the synthesizer as MIDI events, in the same that a MIDI keyboard would send them, but the timing and note values of those MIDI events were entirely determined by the execution of the Ruby program shown above.
+The _Sonic Pi_ program sent commands to the synthesizer as MIDI events, in the same way that a MIDI keyboard or sequencer would send them, but the timing and note values of those MIDI events were entirely determined by the execution of the Ruby program shown above.
 For the other examples, any rhythms, dynamics or other time-based aspects were the result of the "logic" of how various wave forms combined along both the audio and control paths of a given patch.
 (Most of these examples, as well as my published works, are composites of multiple tracks arranged manually using _digital audio workstation_ (DAW) software.
 Individually, however, most such tracks in my body of work were created in this entirely algorithmic fashion.)

 But that is neither particularly radical nor "inartistic."
 A traditional musical score is an algorithm, expressed in the language of traditional muscial